MasWag/LearnTA/doc/CAVAE2023-local.md

     - CMake
 - The next section shows how to use LearnTA for benchmarks beyond the paper.
 - The artifact is open source.
-- The README of LearnTA shows how to build and run the examples in environments other than the VM.
+- The README of LearnTA and other documents shows how to build and run the examples in environments other than the VM.

 How to use LearnTA for a custom benchmark
 -----------------------------------------